 An interesting result from mathematics is that as you get to higher and higher dimensions, most of the volume of a higher-dimensional sphere lies near its surface.
 What this means is that the more complicated a domain of skill is (i.e., the more dimensions it contains), the more space will be taken up by applications of that skill that are extreme across at least one of those dimensions.

 Your First Ultralearning Project

 Start with rather a narrow scope.
 “Learning enough Mandarin Chinese to hold a fifteen-minute conversation on simple topics” is a lot more constrained than “Learn Chinese”.

-Almost any popular skill has online forums where those who have learned the skill previously can share their approaches.
-You should identify the things other people who have learned the skill have done to learn it.
+Identify things other people who have learned the skill have done to learn it.

 If you have absolutely no choice, an ad hoc schedule is better than none, but it will require more discipline to sustain.